 Click on a name to see their profile & photo…

-These mini silky fainter goats are a “look” breed, it’s all about their shaggy appearance that is held in high regard.
+These miniature silky fainting goats are a “look” breed, it’s all about their shaggy appearance that is held in such high regard.
 There is a premium value on the length and the consistency of the coat which includes the face, neck and body.
-Although most silky goats faint it is not a favoured breed characteristic and is also not a requirement.
+Although most silky goats faint it is not a breed characteristic that is required.
 The Miniature Myotonic Goat however, sometimes called nervous goats, wooden-leg goats, scare goats or most commonly fainting goats are prized for their fainting characteristics.
 These goats have a muscle condition called myotonia congenita.
 This is an inherited trait that leads to an overall increase in muscle mass and stiffness.
 There are various levels of stiffness within the breed which randomly appear on kids, these vary from; never observed to stiffen to always moves stiffly to some degree and readily becomes locked up and/or falls over.
-It should be noted that Altruistic Acres doesn’t particularly breed for myotonia in the breeding program of Miniature Silky Goats but yes some of our goats do faint.
+It should be noted that Altruistic Acres doesn’t particularly breed for myotonia in the breeding program of Pocket Silky Goats but yes some of our goats do faint.

 Mini-LaManchas affectionally known as MiniManchas here.
 The ears are the most distinguishing characteristic of the LaMancha breed and same goes for the MiniMancha.
 The ears on bucks and does should be Gopher (this type lacks cartilage but does have a ring of skin around the auditory canal) but the other type is Elf which only does can have to be registered (this has some cartilage and should be no longer than 1 inch long).
 The fundamental goal of our miniature dairy goat program is to develop a multi-purpose, mid-sized goat that blends the best traits of the Nigerian Dwarf and the standard LaMancha and would function with style, grace, and good temperament on the farm and off the farm.